thruston/python-tablinum/README.md

       -h, --help   show this help message and exit --file FILE  Source file name, defaults to STDIN

+The script can be used with the DSL `gen` to generate data or to read from STDIN or from an optional file path.

 ### Usage from within Vim

-To use tabulate as a filter, you need first to add a line to your `.vimrc` file like this:
+Assuming you have installed successfully and you can run `tabble` from the console then you can use the same filter from within Vim, by adding a line to your `.vimrc` file like this:

-    :command! -nargs=* -range=% Table <line1>,<line2>!python3 ~/python-tabulate/tabulate.py <q-args>
+    :command! -nargs=* -range=% Table <line1>,<line2>!tabble <q-args>

-which you should adjust appropriately so your python3 can find where you put tabulate.
 You can of course use some word other than `Table` as the command name.
 Perhaps `Tbl` ?
 Take your pick, you can choose anything, except that Vim insists on the name starting with an uppercase letter.

-With a definition like this, when you type `:Table` in normal mode in Vim, it will call tabulate on the current area and replace it with the output.
+With a definition like this, when you type `:Table` in normal mode in Vim, it will call `tabble` on the current area and replace it with the output.
 If you are in Visual Line mode then the current area will just be the marked lines.
 If you are in Normal mode then the current area will be the whole file.

     :Table [delimiter.maxsplit] [verb [option]]...

-### Writing the command line
+### Writing the agenda line

-Whether you are calling tabulate from Vim or the command line, the parsing of your input is the same.
+Whether you are calling `tabble` from Vim or the command line, the parsing of your input is the same.

 Use blanks to separate the arguments you type: the delimiter argument and any